 Candidates can only apply via the online application form.

 At the time of application, formal eligibility criteria will be checked.
 If you are not eligible, the First Contact Initiative Grant application form may not be visible.

 The pdf application file you will attach to your e-form should consist of a bio-sketch of:

-A letter of support from the host institution stating that they are willing to host you and what they can offer during your visit
+- A letter of support by the host institution stating that they are willing to host you and what they can offer during your visit

-A written commitment to provide a detailed report on the outcome of the initiative after the grant is received.
+- A written commitment to provide a detailed report on the outcome of the initiative after the grant is completed.